 What exactly is the Germantown Charity Horse Show?

 The Germantown Charity Horse Show is an all-breed show for locals and out-of-towners, young and old, new to horses and old timers.
 Expect to be amazed at the beautiful horses, skillful riders and fun crowds.
 From hunter jumpers (yes, jumping over fences) to carriage driving and Gypsy Vanner horses, and from American Saddlebred to Paso Fino classes, you will see a variety of horses and riding styles.
-The show benefits the Exchange Club Family Center of Memphis and has contributed to local education programs.
+The show benefits Kindred Place (formerly known as the Exchange Club Family Center of Memphis) and has contributed to local education programs.
 The Germantown Charity Horse Show is a U.S. Equestrian Federation Heritage Competition, giving it national recognition for its contribution to the community and to the sport.
 You can read more about the show here.

 What should I wear?